Discover Blyth’s hornbill sound with its guttural grunts and eerie laughter and uncover how deforestation may silence this Papuan hornbill

 There are estimated to be only 180-600 eagles left in the wild.
 Protecting the Philippine eagle would also protect 780 other plant and animal species in the Philippines.
 Help them every time you shop and #Boycottpalmoil #Boycott4Wildlife

-Climate change is forcing human and non-human beings to become climate refugees
+Climate change forces human and non-human beings to migrate

 Climate change.
 Climate denial.
 Global warming.
 Call it what you will, the planet is shouting at us.
 We have ignored the warning signs for decades, but we can no longer ignore what is happening right now.